Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Trinket Slots
 -------
-A character has a base of 2 Trinket slots plus their Path ranks.
+A character has a base of 2 Trinket slots plus their total Path ranks.
 These are used for equipping Trinkets, curious objects found in the world which may grant unique effects.

 Absorption
 ----------